Help me choose

 3 Wheel vs 4 Wheel:

 - If being able to take a scooter along when travelling by car/train/plane/bus is very important, then choose one of the models from the transportable range.
-All of the these scoooters quickly and easily disassemble into smaller parts for loading and unloading.
+All of these scoooters quickly and easily disassemble into smaller parts for loading and unloading.
 The sealed lead acid batteries are approved to take onboard commercial planes.
-When choosing a scooter that is travel friendly, the less body panels and trim there is, the easier it will load and the less it is likely to get damaged.
+When choosing a scooter that is travel-friendly, the less body panels and trim there is, the easier it will load and the less it is likely to get damaged.

 Where are you planning to use the scooter?
 All of the scooters will work very well on smooth hard surfaces.
 Keep in mind that the smaller the wheels on the scooter, the less able it will be on rough terrain.
 If you intend using the scooter on the lawn or dirt tracks, pick one with large wheels.
 There is even a 4x4 model available if the going gets really tough.

 Every scooter/chair is rated for a specific weight.
-Pick a model that will accomodate the weight of the user.
+Pick a model that will accommodate the weight of the user.
 The weight of the user and the terrain are the two biggest factors that determine the range of the scooter.

 As a rule of thumb, the bigger the battery the bigger the range it can travel.
 Make sure to pick one that can get you to your destination and back, with spare capacity left.
 Batteries will eventually wear out and need replacing from time to time.

 An ergonomically contoured steering tiller with a spring-loaded lever allowing you to adjust the tiller to multiple settings to give you unsurpassed driving comfort.
 The seat turns 360 degrees, locking at every 90 degrees, and rotates for easy transfer with swing-up, adjustable armrests.
 Comfortable, slide-adjustable seats and luxury seats with adjustable head and backrest are also available.
 All seats are manufactured with approved fire-retardant fabric and foam.
 Large diameter, heavy-duty, non-marking pneumatic tyres providing extra grip and protective durability for comfortable riding and can negotiate grass, gravel, as well as hard surfaces.
 Speed dial allowing you to govern your desired speed.
 On/off security key.
 High-mounted charger socket allowing easy access to recharge and features a dust cover.
 Easy to operate finger-touch controls with forward and reverse lever for smooth, comfortable driving.
-Charge light indicating current battery level.
+Charge light indicating the current battery level.
 Electro-magnetic brake comes on automatically when you stop.
 Programmable speed control.
 Warning hooter.
 A stylish wicker basket with large carrying capacity is standard on all models.
 Whisper quiet and powerful.